Eight crisp star points emerge from four quarter-square triangle units — a pattern that rewards precise piecing

 For a 12" finished block: one 4½" center square, four 4½" corner squares (background), and eight half-square triangles to form four QST units.
 Or cut two 5¼" squares each of star and background for the QST units (the standard QST formula: finished QST + 1¼").

-Layer a star square and a background square right-sides-together.
+Process one pair of squares at a time: layer a star square and background square right-sides-together.
 Draw both diagonals.
-Sew ¼" on each side of both diagonal lines (four lines of stitching total).
-Cut apart on both drawn diagonal lines — you get four HSTs.
-Pair each HST with another so contrasting fabrics face each other (light-to-dark pairing).
-Sew together on the remaining diagonal and press open to get four QST units, each with one star triangle and one background triangle on each half.
+Sew ¼" on each side of both diagonal lines (four seam lines total).
+Cut apart on both drawn diagonals — you get four HSTs.
+Pair those four HSTs into two pairs (contrasting fabrics face each other), sew on the remaining diagonal, and press open — you get two QST units per pair.
+Repeat with your second pair of squares.
+Total: four QST units.

 Lay out all nine pieces in the 3×3 grid: QST units in the four star-point positions (rotated so the star fabrics point toward the center), corner squares in the four corners, center square in the middle.
 Check that all four star points "aim" at the center before sewing.